 Experience the differences in regions and cultures across Spain on this high school summer abroad program.
 Your journey begins with an immersive orientation in Spain’s capital and largest city, Madrid.
 Immediately begin practicing your Spanish as you navigate the city’s medieval streets, visit the Prado Museum on Madrid’s “museum mile,” order tapas and other Spanish cuisine in local cafés, and visit the Habsburg district.
 Take a full-day excursion to historic Toledo as your knowledge of Spain’s history and culture deepens.

-Then, experience an entirely different region of Spain as you and your group travel from Madrid to your homestay location.
+You will experience an entirely different region of Spain as you and your group travel from Madrid to your homestay location.
 Spend two weeks immersed in a Spanish community as you come to experience Spain’s regional differences.
-Your Spanish language skills grow through study and daily interactions with your host family.
+Your Spanish language skills will grow through daily interactions with your host family and immersion into local culture.
 Take day trips to explore the surrounding area with your Experiment group.
 Participate in flamenco classes, attend workshops with a local NGO that works with youth, and learn how to cook regional specialties.
-The homestay community varies each year.

-Your exploration of Spain’s cultures and regional differences continues as you and your group travel to Barcelona—Spain’s second largest city and the capital of Catalonia.
-Visit Barcelona’s numerous World Heritage sites, parks, the Picasso Museum, and the Olympic Harbor.
-See the architecture of Gaudí, taste tapas on La Rambla, and get introduced to the regional language of Catalan.
+Your exploration of Spain’s cultures and regional differences will continue as you and your group travel to Barcelona—Spain’s second-largest city and the capital of Catalonia.
+Visit Barcelona’s numerous UNESCO World Heritage sites, parks, the Picasso Museum, and the beautiful seaside town of Sitges.
+See the architecture of Gaudí, stroll down La Rambla, and get introduced to the regional language of Catalan.
 Return to Madrid for a final day of exploration and reflection.

-Please visit our website for more information.
-Experience the natural beauty of Argentina through a month of cultural immersion, outdoor activities, and community service.
-Begin your high school summer abroad in Argentina’s capital, where you and your group will explore the city’s art galleries, theaters, and boulevards and start practicing your Spanish.
-Sail by catamaran to the city’s surrounding islands to learn about the region’s ecology and biosystems.
 From Buenos Aires, travel to colonial Salta La Linda, capital of the Salta province, on Argentina’s northern frontier, where you'll spend two weeks sharing day-to-day life with an Argentine host family.
 During this period, work on a community service project such as volunteering at a center for children with developmental disabilities or helping to renovate an orphanage or kindergarten.
 Study Spanish in language classes with other members of your group and learn about local gaucho culture.
 Go hiking or white-water rafting.
 Continue on to the small town of Chicoana, just south of the city of Salta, where you'll assist on service learning activities such as painting or landscaping.
-Then, embark on a week of outdoor exploration with your group and leaders.
-Ride horseback, stay on a large ranch, and enjoy traditional barbeque.
-Travel through the mountains to the city of Cafayate, stopping at famous rock formations.
-In Cafayate, take a bike tour of the city and then ride to the sand dunes.
-Return to Buenos Aires for a final day of exploration and reflection.
-Orientation: Buenos Aires, 4 days Homestay: Salta,* 14 days Other Accommodations: Hotels, campsite, hostels